spiderpig1297/kunkillable/README.md

         | sys_kill() |
         --------------
             |
-            |   system call sys_kill() is called, initiating a sequence of internal functions
+            |   sys_kill() is called, initiating a sequence of internal functions
-            |   called is initiated, with kill_something_info as the first one
+            |   calles with kill_something_info as the first one
             |
         -------------------------     -------------------     -------------------------
         | kill_something_info() | --> | kill_pid_info() | --> | group_send_sig_info() |